 The table below shows prescription drug costs, according to metal tier, for all Covered California individual health insurance plans.

 The dollar amounts are the member’s costs of copays, and the percentages are the coinsurance costs.
 If a drug is subject to a deductible, you must meet that deductible cost before the copay or coinsurance amount applies.

-The health insurance company will pay 100 percent of the cost of the covered drug once the enrollee has paid this amount toward any in-network covered health service, including prescription drugs.
+The health insurance company will pay the remainder of the cost of the covered drug once the enrollee has paid this amount toward any in-network covered health service, including prescription drugs.